MR. CHARLES DOHERTY - firstname.lastname@example.org

 After leaving the US Navy in 1999, Ronald made a career change and is now an IT professional.
 At present, Ronald works for Medical Science and Computing where his title is Senior Linux Systems Engineer.
 He teaches clarinet and saxophone at the Music & Arts chain and for the Academy of Saint Cecilia Youth Orchestra.
 He also has stayed musically active as a member of the 257th Army Band since 2007.

-BEGINNING BAND CONDUCTOR
+CONCERT BAND CONDUCTOR

 DR. MARK RUNKLES - email@example.com